Applications for this program are now closed.

 To be considered for the fellowship, journalists must:

 1. Participate in two half-day webinars conducted by editors and reporters with expertise in digital tools, data journalism and visualization, artificial intelligence, integration to mobile, and audience engagement.
 During the hands-on webinars, participants will learn how to pitch a data-driven project and to develop a prototype.
-Webinars will be open to a select group of up to 40 journalists and will take place on July 29 and 30.
-Apply to attend the webinars here by July 7.
+Webinars will be open to a select group of up to 40 journalists and will take place on July 29 and 30 at 10:00am EST each day.